6 Things You Don’t Need To Be Doing Right Now

 2. Comparing yourself to others

-It’s easy to spend time scrolling through Instagram or Facebook, or even the newsletters in your inbox, and start comparing yourself to other coaches that are ‘having 5 figure months’ or are ‘completely booked out by their 3rd month in business’.
+It’s easy to spend time scrolling through Instagram or Facebook, or even the emails in your inbox, and start comparing yourself to other coaches that are ‘having 5 figure months’ or are ‘completely booked out by their 3rd month in business’.

 We’re bombarded with these messages of ‘success’ everywhere we look.